-The County shall continue to monitor the Black Branch watershed or select and submit for MDE's approval a new watershed restoration project for determining the effectiveness of stormwater management practices for stream channel protection.
+The County shall continue monitoring the Peter Pan Run watershed, or select and submit for MDE's approval a new watershed restoration project for determining the effectiveness of stormwater management practices for stream channel protection.
 Physical stream monitoring protocols shall include:

 a.
-An annual stream profile and survey of permanently monumented cross-sections in Black Branch to evaluate channel stability in conjunction with the residential development of Oak Creek Club;
+An annual stream profile and survey of permanently monumented cross-sections in the unnamed tributary to Peter Pan Run to evaluate channel stability;